 More forthcoming– and thank you, none of this would have been possible without you, none of it– and may your 2012 have been full of light and love, and the sort of transformations that lead towards ever more brilliant futures.

 Phytoestrogens are a topic of hot debate in the medical literature.
 To eat, or not to eat?
 To cure cancer, or to beget it?
-As chemicals that act–but are not similar to–estrogen in the human body, phytoestrogens complicate a lot of biological functions.
+As chemicals that act like–but are not identical to–estrogen in the human body, phytoestrogens complicate biological functions.
 Sometimes it appears as though they have a helpful role, but many other times, as in the case with female fertility and typically with PCOS, phytoestrogens can cause a lot of harm.

 Phytoestrogens are found in plant foods.
 They can also move up the food chain into animal sources, which is a consideration for women with endocrine issues who eat factory farmed animals.
 They are reasonably well tolerated by people with “healthy” hormonal systems and livers.
 The body responds easily to these semi-natural disturbances and can flush the phytoestrogens out of the system.
 OR the body responds easily by maintaining estrogen production even while phytoestrogens are consumed.
 This is not always the case for women.
 Some are extraordinarily sensitive to phytoestrogens.